Biomechanics of the Human Brain During Head Impacts

 The intervertebral disc (IVD) is a flexible pad located in between each vertebra and acts as a shock absorber for the spine.
 When the disc experiences high pressure, small tears may occur as well as thinning along the annulus fibrosus.
 These structural changes lead to the nucleus pulposus drying out, causing a loss of flexibility and thus degeneration.
 In order to better diagnose these pathological changes in the IVD, an MR compatible device for automated actuation and positioning for magnetic resonance elastography (MRE) is developed.

 Funded by: Department of Defense Peer-Reviewed Medical Research Program for the Office of the Congressionally Directed Medical Research Programs

 Testing and Design of Smart Helmets in Contact Sports

 A current particular focus at KurtLab is smart preventive equipment design in sports.

-The classical approach in designing a helmet has not been completely effective.
 Helmets have proven effective in mitigating moderate to severe head injuries by attenuating translational head accelerations.
 However, reduced acceleration levels do not seem to prevent mild traumatic brain injury (mTBI).
 Despite the ubiquity of helmets in contact sports, mTBI is highly prevalent.

 With the availability of high-rate MEMS sensors and high performance batteries, a new class of helmets, i.e. smart, expandable helmets, can be designed that can sense an impending collision and expand to protect the brain in an optimized manner.
 We currently work on developing smart and expandable helmets and neck protection systems for contact sports.
 In previous work, (Kurt et al, 2016, ABME) we have shown that such helmets can reduce the risk of head injuries by 8-fold compared to conventional sports helmets in football and bicycling.